 WILL YOU LOSE YOUR CHILDREN?

-a.
 They grow independent of the mother.

-b.
 They want money.

 The father offers an alternative lifestyle that may well

 The easiest way to deal with any problem is to divide it into parts.